 Every staff member is a valuable and critical member of the Skylake team.
 Your concerns are our concerns.
-If you feel you are not being heard on a topic we very much want to hear from you.
+If you feel you have been wronged on a topic, large or small, we very much want to hear from you.

 Please consider:

-- Approaching your Head Counselor or any Administrator with your concerns. - •Jessica and Adrienne are in camp 24/7.
+- Approaching your Head Counselor or any Administrator with your concerns. - Jessica and Adrienne are in camp 24/7.
 You should feel comfortable approaching either of them with any concerns. - Jeff is available by email 24/7 although he will not be present in camp at all times.
 Please email him directly at jeff@skylake.com. - All requests for confidentiality will be honored to the fullest extent possible.